pheymann/talks/typelevel-summit-2018/post.md

             request: ApiRequest[M, F, C, Out]): VIn => F[Out] = vin => request(builder.apply(vin, List.newBuilder, Map.empty), client)
 ```

 This first approach gives us the desired function but has a major drawback.
-You have to fix `F[_]` somehow and the only way is so far is to set it explicitly.
+You have to fix `F[_]` somehow and the only way is to set it explicitly.
 But by doing that you are forced to provide definitions for all the type parameters.
 Furthermore, this function isn't really convenient.
 To use it you have to create and pass an `HList` and as we said before, we don't want to expose something like that.

 To fix the first problem we simply add a helper class which moves the step of defining the higher kind `F[_]` to a separate function call: